Hanibalus/articles/_posts/2012-05-02-flaskrest.md

 ## Resources
-Let's begin by making a complete app that responds to requests at the root and .
+Let's begin by making a complete app that responds to requests at the root, /articles and /articles/:id.
 {% highlight python %}
 from flask import Flask, url_for app = Flask(__name__)